 How is the number of members in the House of Representatives determined?

-The number of members of the House of Representatives is decided by rules set out in the Australian Constitution and the Electoral Act 1918.
+The number of members of the House of Representatives is decided by rules set out in the Australian Constitution and the Electoral Amendment (Territory Representation) Act 2020.

 The Constitution also guarantees that the states will have a minimum of 5 members in the House of Representatives regardless of population.

-The formula for working out the number of members representing the Australian Capital Territory and the Northern Territory is outlined in the Electoral Amendment (Territory Representation) Act 2020.
-Under this Act, the two territories are each guaranteed at least one member in the House.
+Unlike states, territories do not have a guaranteed minimum number of representatives under the Constitution.
+The rules for working out the number of members representing the territories are in the Electoral Amendment (Territory Representation) Act 2020.
+Under this law, the Australian Capital Territory and Northern Territory are each guaranteed at least one member in the House.
+A similar formula is used to work out how many representatives each territory is entitled to in the House.

-One year after a new Parliament first meets, the Australian Electoral Commission uses the latest population statistics to calculate how many members each state and territory is entitled to.
-States may gain or lose electorates if their population changes.
+One year after a new Parliament first meets, the Australian Electoral Commission uses the latest population statistics to work out how many members each state and territory is entitled to.
+States and territories may gain or lose members if their population changes.

 DPS Auspic